 In the following paragraphs we shall use the turbulence concepts developed above to compute, in order of magnitude, the structures of the laminar sublayer and the turbulent zone, and the manner in which those structures evolve along the boundary.
-We denote by y distance perpendicular to the boundary, and by x distance along it in the direction of the flow.
+We let the wall have any shape, so long as its radius of curvature is large compared to the boundary layer's thickness, so it looks locally planar; and we use locally Cartesian coordinates with distance y measured perpendicular to the boundary, and distance x along it, in the direction of the near-wall flow.